configcat/docs/website/docs/sdk-reference/ruby.md

 ## Force refresh

-Call the `force_refresh` method on the client to download the latest config.json and update the cache.
+Call the `force_refresh` method on the client to download the latest config JSON and update the cache.

 ## Using ConfigCat behind a proxy